Murder of Ronald Johnson: Berget (2018)

 Unlike Robert, Rodney Berget continued to appeal against the death sentence for the following six years before it was ultimately carried out in 2018.

 On January 3, 2013, Berget's death sentence was overturned by the South Dakota Supreme Court after they found that Berget's statements to a psychiatrist were not adequately considered by the trial judge during sentencing and a re-sentencing trial was ordered for Berget, who was once again sentenced to death in May 2013.

 The second death sentence was subsequently upheld by the South Dakota Supreme Court in August 2014, and seven months later, the U.S. Supreme Court rejected Berget's final appeal against the death sentence.
 Berget was originally scheduled to be executed on May 3, 2015, but due to an appeal, the execution date was put on hold while the appeal was pending before the courts.

 In 2016, Berget made another appeal against the death sentence, but he later applied to withdraw the appeal in spite of his lawyers' advice to not do so.
-Berget reportedly explained that he would not face the prospect of spending at least 30 years in jail under a life sentence and hoped to be executed soon.
+Berget reportedly explained that he would not face the prospect of spending at least 30 years in prison under a life sentence and hoped to be executed soon.

 In February 2018, Minnehaha County judge Doug Hoffman confirmed the death sentence of Berget after finding that he was eligible for a death sentence and did not have an intellectual disability.

 Subsequently, Berget's death warrant was finalized in August 2018 and he was ordered to be executed between October 28 and November 3 of that same year.
 Without the consent of Berget, Juliet Yackel, a defense lawyer, filed appeals to the South Dakota Supreme Court to delay the execution on the grounds that Berget had an intellectual disability and asked that the death sentence should be prohibited in his case.
 However, the South Dakota Supreme Court rejected the appeal, and Yackel further appealed to the U.S. Supreme Court against this decision.
 However, hours before Berget was scheduled to be executed, the U.S. Supreme Court dismissed the appeal.
 In both of these appeals, Berget asked the court to reject Yackel's appeals as he wanted his death sentence to be quickly carried out as scheduled.
 Still, several opponents of capital punishment protested against the execution of Berget on the grounds that the death penalty was prohibited for intellectually disabled offenders and this exception should apply in the case of Berget.